krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

 A directive is aka a 'component without a template'.
 All rules of a component apply also to a directive, except that the host element's content is not replaced by any template.
-So a directive serves merely to change the attributes of the host element with the use of `@HostBinding`s, or as a compile-time hook (see below).
+So a directive serves merely to change the attributes of the host element with the use of `@HostBinding`s, or as a <a href="#compile-time-hook">compile-time hook</a>.

 ## Control Structures